Artowod/ice-cream-site/README.md

+# Site about Ice-Cream - final project of HTML/CSS module.

-## HTML + SASS
+## Main technolohies: HTML + SASS

-Site about Ice-Cream.
-It was developped using the project preared in figma
+It was developped using the project preared in figma.
+I was working on "Products" part (The part in a middle of the site with 3 products and 3 additional modal windows which appears by clicking on the arrow in the circle at the bootom side of each product card.
+Also was helping others with their tasks.